priestjim/priestjim.github.io/blog/index.md

 ---
 layout: post-index
 title: Blog
-excerpt: "A list of all the posts in the Seems Legit... blog"
+excerpt: "A list of all the posts in the Primordial Echo blog"
 ---